Skip to main content

 Vote YES.
 Take back control for Aston students.

-Vote No Case | Statement from NUS UK
+Statement from NUS UK

 What is NUS?

+NUS is the national voice of students, and our sole mission is to win for students.
+NUS UK brings together over 400 member students' unions across the UK to campaign as a united national student movement.
 Students created SUs to build collective power on our campuses, realising that we are stronger when we work together.
 SUs then created NUS to harness this power nationally and direct it to the government and decision makers.
+By being members of NUS UK, Aston students contribute to the national student voice by feeding in your experiences and your priorities.

 What does NUS campaign on?

+NUS UK campaigns on the big issues impacting your time at university, from student poverty to housing, and from international students' rights to transport.
 Being a member of NUS is about working together.
-Together, over the past two years we’ve banned your landlord from charging more than one month’s rent up front – and that’s because over 50 campuses came together to campaign for it, including Aston.
+Over the past two years we've banned your landlord from charging more than one month's rent up front, because over 50 campuses came together to campaign for it, including Aston.
 The more of us there are, the more impact we can have.
-There’s strength in numbers.
+We ensure students are represented to government and the education sector, and we run the All Party Parliamentary Group for Students, ensuring student voices are heard by MPs and decision makers.

 What has NUS won for students recently?